General Guide

 Every tool on this list has some kind of free option.
 The real question is whether the free tier is enough for your workflow.

 Zush gives 50 free renames, which covers light ongoing use or lets you test the workflow thoroughly before deciding.
-The BYOK option removes the cap entirely if you already have an API key from OpenAI, Google, or Anthropic.
+Paid PRO unlocks unlimited PRO renames, and the BYOK option lets you use your own Gemini, Groq, OpenAI, or Claude key at provider API cost.

 AI Renamer is fully free but requires local hardware and setup.
 Browser tools offer limited free uploads.